safaa-alnabulsi/serverless-s3-thumbnails/README.md

 # Serverless S3 Thumbnails Generator

-A practical example using Python to deploy a service to generate thumbnails for images that interacts with S3.
+A practical example using Python to deploy a service to generate thumbnails for images that interacts with S3 and publish an alert to SNS in case of failure/success.

 ## Pre-requisite: